jomjol/neural-network-analog-needle-readout/Train-CNN_Analog-Needle-Readout/CNN_Version2.md

 ### Deviation from expected value
 <img src="./images/deviation.png" width="300">

-Checking the combinded output by the deviation by a comparison to the label shows, that the error is very small.
-The statistic shows an average value of 0.05%+/-1.4% with a maximum deviation of 8%.
-With respect to the pointer, that means that the error is in the subdigit range in the maximum (< 10%).
+Checking the deviation by a comparison to the label shows, that the error is very small.
+The statistic shows an average value of 0.0%+/-0.7% with a maximum deviation of 2.5%.
+With respect to the pointer, that means that the error is in the subdigit range in the maximum +/-0.25 over the full range.